 - Adjusting sizes using the “Format” tab.

-This method is particularly user-friendly for beginners or those seeking efficiency, ensuring you create a neat, accurate representation of your data intersections.
+This method is particularly user-friendly for beginners or those seeking efficiency.

-STEP 2: Click on the “Shapes” button to access a variety of shape options.
-Select the “Oval” tool to draw your circles; hold down ‘Shift’ to make them perfectly round.
+STEP 2: Click on the Shapes button.
+Select the Oval tool to draw your circles.
+You can hold down Shift key to make them perfectly round.

 Now, arrange your circles to form a Venn diagram.